Great news! James the Chimney Sweep is available to work in the Paddock Wood, Kent, TN12 area, remember I can help you

 About Paddock Wood

-Paddock Wood is a petite town close to Maidstone in Tunbridge Wells borough.
-The town is known to be the centre of the hop growing industry in Kent.
-Shopping also plays an important trade role for both business owners and residents with a range of shopping facilities found in Commercial Road and the nearby environs.
-Local businesses are robustly represented in Tranfesa Road and Eldon Way, alongside Paddock Wood Distribution Centre.
+Paddock Wood is a busy, small town near Maidstone in the borough of Tunbridge Wells.
+The town has a formidable reputation for being the centre of the hop growing industry in the county of Kent.
+Retail also plays an important trade role for both business owners and residents with a range of shopping facilities found in Commercial Road and the nearby environs.
+Local businesses are proudly evident in Tranfesa Road and Eldon Way, alongside the robust Paddock Wood Distribution Centre.
 Paddock Wood has a respected interest in arts and culture, which goes beyond its borders.
-There’s a wonderful art gallery based at Mascalls Gallery featuring international and national artists.
+There’s a wonderful art gallery based at Mascalls Gallery featuring both international and national artists.

 Two schools for different age groups teach pupils in Paddock Wood.
 Marshalls Academy is considered to be the main secondary school, which opened in 1956.
 It was originally known as Marshalls School and caters for pupils from as far afield as Horsmonden, Brenchley, Capel, Lamberhurst, Matfield, Yalding, Five Oak Green, East Peckham as well as Paddock Wood itself.
 There are 1,4000 students on the school register.
 Primary pupils learn at Paddock Wood Primary School, established in 1909.
 The primary school supports youngsters from the small town but also further afield in the civil parish.

 Looking for a chimney sweep in Paddock Wood?

 James the Chimney Sweep is available in Paddock Wood and surrounding areas.